ruboerner/FEMT2D/README.md

 ├── Notebooks
 ├── meshes
 ```
-From the top-level folder `FEtoolbox` you can start a demonstration by typing, e.g.,
+From the top-level folder `FEMT2D` you can start a demonstration by typing, e.g.,
 ```matlab
 demo.driverCOMMEMI_2D_0
 ```